 I am interested in becoming a consumer and carer representative

-- The capacity and commitment to actively participate in the program
+- capacity and commitment to actively participate in the program

-- The capacity to represent consumer and carer issues beyond their own personal experience
+- capacity to represent consumer and carer issues.

 PCA will have an ongoing schedule of support and training opportunities for members of the National Register.
 This will provide members with sector insights, developing their knowledge of palliative care issues and networks, and empowering them to participate in strategic decision making and input into policy, health service design and relevant projects.